fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 will make me sleep better tonight, knowing that I do not have a DDR4 stick on top of my head.
 Sigh.

 NorthPole is an interesting experiment: it is an extremely large accelerator, with a distributed memory hierarchy that allows extreme efficiency when parallelizable workloads, such as DNNs, are targeted.
+Regarding the brain inspiration, I do not agree at all: calling a NoC white or gray matter is not enough (and it does not make any sense) to claim biological inspiration.
-Regarding the brain inspiration, I do not agree at all.
-This is an excellent engineering work, that takes into account key factors:
+NorthPole is "just" an excellent engineering work, that takes into account key
+factors:
 * reduced precision operations are much more efficient that high-precision ones.
 An FP32 multiplication costs _much_ more than an INT8 one.
 * DNNs are extremely robust to quantization, and with INT8 precision there is